MBODM/ControlDisplayInputSource/README.md

 ### Why it exists

 It is possible to change the input source of a display/monitor with software (in contrast to the hardware buttons of your display), by using DDC commands.
 The DDC VCP 60 command is the key component here.
 I was looking for a simple way to quickly switch my display´s input source between 2 computers, with just one click.
 I found above mentioned tool and wrote some wrappers around it, for my personal use.
 There was a reason why i not just used some batch script.
-The reason has to do with some weird behaviour of Windows, when you want to create a .lnk to a batch file, sticked at the Windows TaskBar.
+The reason has to do with some weird behaviour of Windows, when you want to create a .lnk to a batch file and stick it to the Windows TaskBar.

 ### Used external tool(s)